GeoffRiley/challenges/26/GeoffRiley/README.md

 - `disabled` : bool

-The `disabled` property indicated if this component is currently available for interaction.
+The, read only, `disabled` property indicated if this component is currently available for interaction.
 When it is `False` then the component will ignore Any attempted user interaction, when it is `True` then the component will respond.

 It is normal for a disabled control to be displayed differently to an active control.

+This is a read only property that reflects the action of the methods `enable()` and `disable()`.

-## Methods
+### Methods

 - `hide()`
 - `show()`